The Truth Will Set You Free

 Being honest about life's hardships and using what's working to fix what's not

 We’ve all been guilty of doing this type of thing.
 In one sentence, we rationalize, accommodate, and negate all of our previous experiences.
-We go on for 5 minutes describing all our troubles and then negate it with a simple “but I’m ok.”
+We go on for five minutes describing all our troubles and then negate it with a simple “but I’m OK.”

 The first step is to speak your truth.
-Are you really ok?
-What does “ok” even mean?
-Does “ok” mean that you stuff the feelings associated with all the negative things for just a few minutes to get through it, but in reality, the stress of everything shows up in other ways (e.g. drugs, eating, alcohol, gambling, shopping, anger, etc.)?
+Are you really OK?
+What does “OK” even mean?
+Does “OK” mean that you stuff down the feelings associated with all the negative things for just a few minutes to get through it, but in reality, the stress of everything shows up in other ways (e.g. drugs, eating, alcohol, gambling, shopping, anger, etc.)?

-Maybe “ok” means that you acknowledge all the difficulties going on in your life, but that you also acknowledge that there are some pretty good things too (e.g. good health, satisfied relationships, a good friend, money, etc.).
-If this is the case, why not devote some attention to these instead of swiping it under the broad category of “ok.”
+Maybe “OK” means that you acknowledge all the difficulties going on in your life, but that you also acknowledge that there are some pretty good things too (e.g. good health, satisfying relationships, a good friend, money, etc.).
+If this is the case, why not devote some attention to these instead of swiping it under the broad category of “OK”?
 It’s so easy for our focus to drift towards the negative, but it can be just as valuable to focus on the positive.
-What are the things that are “ok”?
+What are the things that are “OK”?
 The positives can often be great teachers for the negatives.
 How you get to the positives in one area of life can teach you how to get to the positives in other areas of your life.

-The second step is to speak the truth of your experience for better AND for worse.
-If you’re having a hard week, nothing can be more satisfying than saying “I’m having a really difficult week because of X, Y, and Z, and I don’t know how to get through it.”
-It’s ok to not have the answers.
-Part of what the path of sobriety, and life in general, is about is building tolerance to life’s difficulties and finding ways of dealing with them in healthy, and ideally, productive ways.
-Research suggests that our lack of tolerance to life’s difficulties may partially account for alcohol and marijuana problems (Buckner et al., 2007).
+The second step is to speak the truth of your experience for better and for worse.
+If you’re having a hard week, it can be satisfying to say “I’m having a really difficult week because of X, Y, and Z, and I don’t know how to get through it.”
+It’s OK to not have the answers.
+Part of what the path of sobriety (and life in general) is about is building tolerance for life’s difficulties and finding ways of dealing with them in healthy and, ideally, productive ways.
+Research suggests that our lack of tolerance for life’s difficulties may partially account for alcohol and marijuana problems (Buckner et al., 2007).

 It’s hard to acknowledge the hardships because once we acknowledge what is happening, it’s out in the open.
 And when it’s out there, we often feel like we have to do something about it.
 However, it often takes time to realize what to do.
-There are things that can help though, such as journaling or talking to a trusted friend or therapist.
-Whatever path you choose, let honesty drive you through it all - honesty in your experience; honesty in your difficulties; honesty in your accomplishments.
+There are things that can help, though, such as journaling or talking to a trusted friend or therapist.
+Whatever path you choose, let honesty drive you through it all: honesty in your experience; honesty in your difficulties; honesty in your accomplishments.
 Don’t be confused by the word “accomplishments.”
-It doesn’t have to be some grand accomplishment of lifelong sobriety, but it could be being sober for one day.
+It doesn’t have to be some grand accomplishment such as lifelong sobriety.
+It could be being sober for one day.

 What is the truth that you need to speak?
 How can you begin to cope with that truth?
 More importantly, how can you be patient through the process of birthing the truth?
 What is going right in your life and what could be going more right?